puppetlabs/puppetdb/documentation/api/query/v4/overview.markdown

 names beginning with `puppet:` for its own queries, so it is recommended that other clients choose something else.

+* `explain`: optional.
+The string value `analyze`.
+This parameter can be used to tell PuppetDB to return the execution plan of a statement instead of the query results.
+The execution plan shows how the table(s) referenced by the statement will be scanned, the estimated statement execution cost and the actual run time statistics.

 ### Response format

 The response will be in `application/json`, and will contain a list of JSON